tedmiston/notes/books/The Personal MBA.md

   - *business angst* ("How do I bizness?")
   - *certification intimidation*
   - *impostor syndrome*
-- Learning a few simple concepts conquers these fears
+- Conquer these fears by learning a few simple concepts

 ### You Don't Need to Know It All

-- Build a scaffolding on understanding the core principles, not methods
+- Build a scaffolding on core principles
-- Author has distilled experience from solo to Fortune 50 multinationals into principles
+- Experience distilled from solo to Fortune 50 multinationals
 - You'll learn:
 	1. How businesses work
 	2. How to start / improve a business